psychemedia/storytelling-notes/and-the-girl-played-on.md

 Just in time, Rhoswen, following the footsteps through the wood, and then - nothing...

 Rhoswen looked up at the apple.
-A mishievous smile.
+A mischievous smile.
 And a glisten in her eye.

 "Little tree, little tree: did you see a young man, and a young woman, pass by this way?"